Firescar96/Forward/README.md

-# Forward
+#MyFirstDapp
-Serpent contracts with a Meteor frontend
+Serpent contracts with Node Client/Server

-Further instructions are located in the respective directories for running the contracts and running the front end.
-With a minimal amount of commands you'll be running Forward, an example dApp for forwarding transactions to a static address.
+MyFirstDapp demonstrates the interaction between a client, server, and contract.
+Currently it sends requested amounts of ether to a static address.

+Feel free to extend it for your own projects, such as:
+* Ether Fountains
+* Automatic ether forwarding
+* Scripting a regular charitable payment